matter-labs/zksync/docs/protocol.md

 Deposits funds from ethereum account to the specified Rollup account.
 Deposit starts as priority operation - user calls contract method `depositEth` to deposit ethereum, or `depositErc` to deposit ERC-20 tokens.
 After that operator includes this operation in a block.
 In the account tree, the new account will be created if needed.
-A fee for deposit is taken in the smart contract.
-It depends on a transaction gas price.
-It is not included in pubdata.

 #### Onchain operation